Maxenceee/fract-ol-42/README.md

 ## Usage

-First clone the project and open the `Bonus` directory.
+First clone the project and open the `bonus` directory.

 Compile the MinilibX Lib running